datadreamscorp/BaryPlots.jl/README.md

 ```

     payoff_functions: A tuple of three payoff functions corresponding to each strategy.

     x0_list: A vector of initial conditions (strategy frequencies) to simulate trajectories.

     tspan: A tuple representing the time span for the simulation, e.g., (0.0, 1000.0).

     labels: Labels for the corners of the simplex.
 Default is ["Strategy 1", "Strategy 2", "Strategy 3"].

     extra_params: A NamedTuple that can pass extra parameters to the payoff functions.

     steady_state_tol: The tolerance level for determining when a trajectory reaches steady state.

     arrow_list: A list of indices to draw arrows along the trajectory, useful for indicating direction of change.

     trajectory_labels: Labels for each trajectory.
 Defaults to a numbered list.

     trajectory_colors: Colors for each trajectory.
-If colored_trajectories is false, all trajectories will be black.
+If colored_trajectories is false (default), all trajectories will be black.

     num_initial_guesses: Number of initial guesses to use when finding equilibria.

     equilibria_tol: Tolerance for determining when a point is an equilibrium.

     eq_size: The size of the marker for equilibrium points.
     colored_trajectories: Boolean flag indicating whether to color the trajectories or keep them black.

 ### Example 1: Basic Hawk-Dove Dynamics